-However, this change takes time, and while we can’t control the attitudes of others, we can work on building our own resiliency so that the attitudes of others impact us less.
+However, this change takes time.
+While we can’t control the attitudes of others, we can work on building our own resiliency so that the attitudes of others impact us less.
 I like to think of this as building metaphorical armour.
 For example, if you experience a negative comment from a doctor without any armour on, you’re likely to be hurt and thrown back into diet culture.
 But if you have layers of armour on, you can go to your medical appointments prepared to get the care you deserve.

 - Empowering you to manage conversations with health care providers.
 For example, learning ways to decline being weighed during doctor visits or asking for care beyond weight loss advice.

 - Helping you develop a healthier relationship with food and your body.
-Through this process, you will develop confidence and conviction that your actions are best for your own well-being so that you are not pulled back into diet culture.
+Through this process, you will develop confidence and conviction that your actions are best for your own well-being.
+So that you are not pulled back into diet culture.

 - Developing self-compassion skills and breaking down your own internalized weight bias, which research shows are elements in developing resilience against weight stigma6.

-- Direct you to resources for further education or to develop a community of like-minded individuals because you’re not alone and peer support is a vital component for building resilience.
+- Direct you to resources for further education or to develop a community of like-minded individuals.
+Because you’re not alone and peer support is a vital component for building resilience.

 Interested in learning the psychological and physical impacts dieting can have?